 You are also asked to upload your CV to the application form.
 You must make sure that the information on your CV matches the information on your application form.
 It is also advisable to tailor your CV to the job description.

-Tesco have a strong emphasis on taking a customer focus, working well in a team, and taking satisfaction in solving problems.
+Tesco has a strong emphasis on taking a customer focus, working well in a team, and taking satisfaction in solving problems.
 However they are also looking for leaders, and throughout the recruitment process they are looking for candidates with the best skills against five leadership areas:

 The Tesco graduate scheme contains three main streams: